jprayner/piconet/driver/nodejs/README.md

   - Port 0x99 (the well-known `COMMAND` port)
 * The fileserver sends an acknowledgement frame back to the client
 * The client proceeds by sending the body of the message to the server in a data frame
-   - details of message not pertinent to this discussion but note the text `DIR` of the command appearing in th
+   - details of message not pertinent to this discussion but note the text `DIR` of the command appearing the hex dump
    - for more information on the fileserver protocol, refer to The Econet System User Guide or browse the [ecoclient source code](https://github.com/jprayner/ecoclient)
 * The fileserver sends an acknowledgement frame back to the client